 For transactions accounted for as business combinations, the Company allocates the fair value of acquisition consideration to the acquired identifiable assets and liabilities based on their estimated fair values.
 Acquisition consideration includes the fair value of any promised contingent consideration.
 The excess of the fair value of acquisition consideration over the fair value of acquired identifiable assets and liabilities is recorded as goodwill.
 Contingent consideration is remeasured to its fair value each reporting period with changes in the fair value of contingent consideration recorded in general and administrative expenses.
 Such valuations require management to make significant estimates and assumptions, especially with respect to intangible assets.
 Management's estimates of fair value are based upon assumptions believed to be reasonable, but inherently uncertain and unpredictable, and as a result, actual results may differ from estimates.
 In certain circumstances, the allocations of the excess purchase price are based upon preliminary estimates and assumptions and subject to revision when the Company receives final information, including appraisals and other analyses.
-During the measurement period, which is one year from the acquisition date, the Company may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
-Upon the conclusion of the measurement period, any subsequent adjustments are recorded to earnings.
+During the measurement period, which is one year from the acquisition date, the Company may record adjustments are recorded to earnings.
 Acquisition-related costs are expensed as incurred.